Tattva (Jainism): Ajīva

+Puṇya

+Performing wholesome actions leads to binding of puṇya (good karma) to the soul. Śvetāmbara scriptures describe several benefits of binding puṇya to one's soul.
+A soul may be reborn in a high household or a good family (high gotra-karma) as in the case of the Tirthankaras.
+A soul may attain a high status or an excellent and righteous life.
+These are just a few cases amongst many that are the positive results of performing puṇya.
+The reason Śvetāmbaras consider it to be a fundamental truth is that it may not have another definition and is an important principle in the attainment of the final truth mokṣa.

+Pāpa

+Pāpa refers to karma that binds to the soul on performance of sinful actions.
+Any action that is fundamentally sinful as described by the aagamas is considered to bind pāpa to the soul.
+By performing negative actions that lead to the binding of pāpa to the soul, it becomes difficult for the soul to achieve enlightenment and eventual mokṣa.
+The repercussions of binding pāpa make the soul suffer pain and adversity in future or in future births.
+Several negative effects of binding pāpa to the soul have been described in the canonical scriptures.
+Some of them include birth in a low family, infirmities, little to no access to knowledge, and false worship.

 Āsrava

 Asrava (influx of karma) refers to the influence of body and mind causing the soul to generate karma.
-It occurs when the karmic particles are attracted to the soul on account of vibrations created by activities of mind, speech and body.
+It occurs when the karmic particles are attracted to the soul on account of vibrations created by activities of the mind, speech and body.

-The āsrava, that is, the influx of karmic occurs when the karmic particles are attracted to the soul on account of vibrations created by activities of mind, speech and body.
-Tattvārthasūtra, 6:1–2 states: "The activities of body, speech and mind is called yoga.
+The āsrava, that is, the influx of karma occurs when the karmic particles are attracted to the soul on account of vibrations created by activities of the mind, speech and body.
+Tattvārthasūtra, 6:1–2 states: "The activities of body, speech and mind are called yoga.
 This three-fold action results in āsrava or influx of karma."

-The karmic inflow on account of yoga driven by passions and emotions cause a long term inflow of karma prolonging the cycle of reincarnations.
+The karmic inflow on account of yoga driven by passions and emotions causes a long term inflow of karma prolonging the cycle of reincarnations.
 On the other hand, the karmic inflows on account of actions that are not driven by passions and emotions have only a transient, short-lived karmic effect.

 Bandha

-The karmas have effect only when they are bound to the consciousness.
-This binding of the karma to the consciousness is called bandha.
-However, the yoga or the activities alone do not produce bondage.
-Out of the many causes of bondage, passion is considered as the main cause of bondage.
-The karmas are literally bound on account of the stickiness of the soul due to existence of various passions or mental dispositions.
+The karmas have an effect only when they are bound to the consciousness.
+This binding of karma to the consciousness is called bandha.
+However, yoga or the activities alone do not produce bondage.
+Out of the many causes of bondage, passion is considered the main cause of bondage.
+The karmas are literally bound on account of the stickiness of the soul due to the existence of various passions or mental dispositions.